goodloop/autoware_auto_mirror/src/control/README.md

 # Domain Description

 The `control` sub-directory contains nodes and libraries related to the controller functionalities of the vehicle.
-Packages under this directory enables the autonomous vehicle to follow a reference trajectory appropriately by converting the input trajectory into longitudinal and lateral (steering) commands.
+Packages under this directory enable the autonomous vehicle to follow a reference trajectory appropriately by converting the input trajectory into longitudinal and lateral commands.
 To ensure safety, testing framework modules and libraries which report errors and system statistics regarding the controller may also be packages under this directory.

 # Subpages